learnk8s/learnk8s.io/_blog/why-kube/index.md

 Let me show you.

+## Saving on your cloud bill with Kubernetes

 Netlify is a platform for building, deploying, and managing static websites.

 It has its own CI pipeline, so every time you push a change to a repository, your website is rebuilt.